umd-datascience-641-group13/human-vs-ai-classifier/README.md

 ## Verify Results
 To simply verify results, start with the Load_PreSaved folder.
 Running `Load_Presaved_Custom_Transformer.py` is the least resource intensive script.

+## Running the Model
+Both the custom transformer model and the RoBERTa model should automatically run the ai_human_preprocess.py and generate the necessary cleaned dataframe.
+The custom transformer, `transformer_model.py`,  runs much quicker than RoBERTa during training and is located in the Custom_Transformer_Model folder.

+Output classification labels:
+- `Human = 0`
+- `AI = 1`

 ## Repo Contents
 Included in this repo, as shown in the folder structure, are the following items:
 - Custom Transformer Model